ignotaC/epicanime/README.md

 Phantom: Requiem for the Phantom - oh my God - great romance.
 At the end it is important - it's not a big spoil.
 The reji never made it.
-And the flowers are poison.
-Notice missing part of flower at the very end.
+And the flower that has missing part at the end - it is yargui.
-Very dramatic film.
-But the love is there.
-The affection really hit me.
+A sweet mongolian flower that is used in medicine and exist on stepp.
+She did not sucuide as some peopel suggest.
+It's harsh ending but happy one.

 Goblin slayer - absolute number one